btcguide/btcguide.github.io/_pages/known-issues/hardware/trezor.md

 Trezor does have [a bitcoin-only firmware](https://shop.trezor.io/btc-only/), though [this is not a perfect solution](https://www.reddit.com/r/TREZOR/comments/dccdxq/bitcoinonly_firmware_available/).
 TODO: find better explainer link.

+{% include hw/udev.md %}Less-advanced users can use the Trezor Bridge installer [here](https://wiki.trezor.io/Trezor_Bridge) (see Trezor Bridge warning above).

 #### Slow To Sign Multisig Transactions
 It is unclear why this is the case:
 <https://twitter.com/lopp/status/1308082310038732801>

 #### Have Made Breaking Changes in the Past
 In June 2020, [BTCPay users found they were no longer able to access their funds](https://twitter.com/BtcpayServer/status/1268544252247715849).
-Recovery is possible, as expert users can load in their own firmware, or refuse to upgrade their firmware (and forego potentially valuable security updates) in the first place.
+Recovery is possible; savvy users can refuse to upgrade their firmware (and forego potentially valuable security updates) in the first place and expert users can load in their own firmware.

 {% include hw/python.md %}